-Programme Capital Funding for the year Revised Approved Budget £m Actual £m
+Capital Financing 2023/24 Capital Budget £m Actuals £m

-Capital Receipts 0.500 0.580
+Capital Receipts 0.500 1.430

-Capital Grants (Specific) - ESN Grant 0.757 0.000

-Capital Grants (Specific) - Laser Equipment 0.000 0.005
+Capital Grants 0.040 0.016

-Revenue Contributions 1.703 1.471
+Revenue Contributions 1.000 1.544

-Drawdown from Reserves 0.077 0.345
+Reserves 0.030 0.243

-External Borrowing 31.592 13.551
+External Borrowing 38.043 26.368

-Total Funding 34.629 15.952
+Total Funding 39.613 29.601

 Capital expenditure has been funded principally through borrowing.
 Borrowing levels are governed by the prudential code which determines whether borrowing is affordable.
 The PCC recognises the long-term implications on the revenue budget.
-He has sought to mitigate this by increasing the amount of funding that is made from in-year Revenue Contribution to Capital.
+He has sort to mitigate this by approving a revised capital strategy, which includes key principles to ensure that the capital programmes impact is sustainable over the long term.
+This principally relies on ensuring, where possible, that short term assets are funded from revenue.
 The PCCs aim is to continue to identify capital receipts and revenue resources to support the capital programme where possible.
-The remaining programme has been delivered using a combination of planned use of reserves, and small contributions from Capital Grants and Capital receipts which have been generated during the year.